Do Go On - 360 - Alan Turing & The Enigma

 Let's just quickly put together some huts and get to work.

-university has a video on youtube that explains the enigma machine well enough that even i could
+Well, Cambridge University has a video on YouTube that explains the Enigma machine well enough

-almost understand it so i'm going to use that to try and explain as well it'd be very funny if i
+So I'm going to use that to try and explain it as well.

 So that's what I'll be using now.